PhotoFlare/photoflare/.github/README.md

 ## Building

 ### Dependencies
-- G++/Clang on Linux, MinGW on Windows or Clang on MacOSX
+- G++/Clang on Linux, MSVC/Clang on Windows or Clang on MacOSX
 - libgraphicsmagick++-dev
 - qt5-default (Ubuntu only)
 **or**